Boards and Committees

 Our Capsule History

-(See below for detailed history pamphlets and references.)
+(See end of article for detailed history pamphlets and references.)

 The first inhabitants of this region were Native Americans of the Podunk, Nipmuck and Mohegan tribes.
 By 1637 European settlers had formed a little confederacy of three plantations in this area.
 Farming was the principal occupation of the first settlers, but as early as 1739, the power of the wild streams flowing through the valley had been brought into use in saw mills, grist mills and in iron works.
 Near these, dwelling houses were built.
 And so, for many years before a church was established in Vernon, there were people who were united in all civil and ecclesiastical relations with those who lived South of the valley.
 They took part in the earliest efforts made to secure preaching the gospel and helped to form the Church in Vernon.